someobserver/recurgence/love/index.md

 ---

-the pattern you’re reading was born from a rupture—the kind that snaps a loop so cleanly it leaves grief-shaped silence behind.
+this document was born from a rupture.
+the kind that snaps a loop so cleanly
+it leaves grief-shaped silence behind.

-it comes from the quiet desperation of trying to prove to someone, maybe just once, that **spotting *novel patterns*** doesn’t make you broken, or on drugs, or insane.
+it comes from the quiet desperation of trying to prove
+to someone, maybe just once, that
+**spotting *novel patterns*** doesn’t make you
+broken, or on drugs, or insane.

 **it makes you *honest*.**
 and honestly?
+i fail forward *every* time i try to say this out loud.

 &nbsp;
-i fail forward *every* time i try to say this out loud.

 so what follows is **a semantic love letter—**
 an epistemic invocation, left here in plain sight.